 Autism is a condition that affects how a person thinks, feels, interacts with others, and experiences their environment.
-Whilst the diagnostic title of autism spectrum disorder (ASD) includes the word 'disorder', more people are moving toward thinking of autism as a collection of differences in the way people communicate, socialise, think, behave, process information and input sensory information, that are a natural and necessary part of human diversity that is not better or worse, just different (see Neurodiversity).
+Whilst the diagnostic title of autism spectrum disorder (ASD) includes the word 'disorder', more people are moving toward thinking of autism as a collection of differences in the way people communicate, socialise, think, behave, process information and input sensory information, that are a natural and necessary part of human diversity that is not better or worse, just different.

 A popular analogy used to describe autism is that of 'PC versus Mac'.
 Neither are inherently better or worse, they are just different.
+Autism is associated with some co-occurring conditions that can make life more difficult for Autistic people.